Associate Professor, Director of Honors

 B. A., Columbia University 1984

 SPRING 2014 SYLLABI

 Professor Ambaras's research explores the social history of Japan and its empire, particularly through a focus on deviance and marginality.
-His current book-length research project uses interethnic intimacies, child trafficking, regional migration, and piracy to shed new light on the history of East Asia in the era of Japanese imperialism.
+His current book-length research project, Empire of Drifters: Life and Death on the Margins of Japan's Asia, uses interethnic intimacies, child trafficking, regional migration, and piracy to shed new light on the history of East Asia in the era of Japanese imperialism.
 His first book, Bad Youth: Juvenile Delinquency and the Politics of Everyday Life in Modern Japan (University of California Press, 2006), shows how the policing of urban youth constituted a central arena for the development of new state structures and new forms of disciplinary power, the articulation of new class, gender, and family relations, and the regulation of popular culture during the years 1895 to 1945.